Sign up to create your custom IntoAlbania trip

-Perhaps most fascinating destination in Lezha is called Rana e Hedhun.
-Named in the Gheg dialect of Albanian, in English, its name literally means “poured” or “thrown sand,” referring to the untouched sand dunes and formations along its coastline.
-Located only 3-4 kilometers from Shëngjin, this beach remains relatively unexplored, revealing a rare and perhaps forgotten Mediterranean landscape.
+Rana e Hedhun is perhaps one of the most fascinating destinations in Lezha.
+Named in the Gheg dialect of Albanian, in English, its name literally translates as “poured” or “thrown sand”, referring to the untouched sand dunes and formations along its coastline.
+Located only 3-4 kilometres from Shëngjin, this beach remains relatively unexplored by the larger population of tourists, revealing a rare and perhaps forgotten Mediterranean landscape.

-The slope of the Mountain of Rrenc descends onto the beach, where a few yards of sand beautifully melt into the sea.
-The dark color of the sand contrasts beautifully with the sea’s deep shade of blue, lending the entire beach a very particular appearance.
-It is quite difficult to imagine the cause of the type of sand formation found here.
-At times, it seems as if the sand has descended from the mountain while, in other moments, it seems that the sea has the more active role in shaping it.
-Either way, it is at once a simple and spectacular sight!
-The pine trees surrounding the area make it an ideal spot for camping or picnics but also for intermittently enjoying the rays of the generous Albanian sun.
+The slope of the Mountain of Rrenc descends elegantly onto the beach, where a few yards of sand beautifully melts into the sea.
+The dark color of the sand contrasts spectacularly with the sea’s deep shade of blue, which gives the entire beach a particularly dramatic and awe-inspiring appearance.
+It’s difficult to imagine the cause of the type of unique sand formation found here.
+At times, it seems as if the sand has descended from the mountain side, while in other moments, it seems that the sea has the more active role in shaping it up the slopes.
+Either way, it is both a simple and spectacular sight, for those seeking rare natural beauties, of which Albania has so much to offer!
+The pine trees surrounding the area make it an ideal spot for camping or picnics, and also for intermittently enjoying the rays of the glorious Albanian summer sun.

 If you want to read our extended article about the most interesting beaches of Lezha click here.